Procedures and Regulations Regarding Enrollment in Elective Courses

 See the Office of the Registrar for assistance with registration for Special and Away electives (approved BCM elective application required).

-In addition, the student must furnish a letter indicating acceptance by the faculty members or physician at the extramural institution.
-Most elective applications require that the College certify that the student is fully immunized, covered by malpractice and health insurance, HIPPA trained, Blood Borne Pathogen safety trained and is in good standing with the College.
+In addition, the student must furnish documentation indicating acceptance by the faculty members or physician at the extramural institution.
+Most elective applications (VSAS or otherwise) require that the College certify that the student is fully immunized, covered by malpractice and health insurance, HIPPA trained, Blood Borne Pathogen safety trained and is in good standing with the College.
+Other documentation not listed here may be required.
 This certification by the Office of the Registrar is not approval to take the elective, only certification of the above items.

 - Students may not receive credit for graduation for "paid electives" taken in Harris County but may be compensated for expenses incurred in taking electives outside Harris County.
 Departmental/divisional approval (Coordinator of Electives) is required to take an elective outside Baylor College of Medicine or to take any elective (Special) bearing no assigned elective number.